Michel Delpech: Success

 In 1967, Johnny Stark, Mireille Mathieu’s manager takes Michel Delpech in charge and helps him to build up his star image.
-As the opener of “La chanteuse d’Avignon”, he starts an international tour from West Germany, to USSR and United States.
-Same year, he quits the Festival record company and moves to Barclay.
+As the opener of "La chanteuse d’Avignon", he starts an international tour from West Germany, to USSR and United States.
+Same year, he quits the Festival Record Company and moves to the company Barclay.

-In 1968, he receives the Grand prix of the French song award, for his song “Il y a des jours où on ferait mieux de rester au lit”, (there are some days where you’d better stay in bed) written with Jean Jacques Debout.
+In 1968, he receives the Grand prix of the French song award, for his song "Il y a des jours où on ferait mieux de rester au lit", (there are some days where you’d better stay in bed) written with Jean Jacques Debout.

-It’s an ear of success, in France and abroad : Wight Is Wight (November 1969) (in memory of rock Festival of the Wight island, Et Paul chantait yesterday, (tribute to the Beatles who are breaking up), Pour un flirt (May 1971).
-Wight is wight, right in the Hippie era, is being sold at more than a million pieces in Europe.
+During this period, he released several commercially successful singles, including Wight Is Wight (November 1969), Et Paul chantait yesterday, and Pour un flirt (May 1971).
+Wight Is Wight sold more than one million copies in Europe.

 The very romantic Pour un flirt is a hit in French speaking countries, and in the Netherlands.
 His German version is hitting the charts in West Germany, Austria, and Switzerland.
 In just 4 months, more than 4 millions units are being sold.
-The singer himself is surprised: “I didn’t expect the verses to have so much potential", he said.
+The singer himself is surprised: "I didn’t expect the verses to have so much potential", he said.

 In 1970, the singer leaves his manager Johnny Stark to benefit a much wider artistic liberty, and 2 years later, stops his collaboration with Rolland Vincent looking for other writers.

-Now a big star, he’s playing at the Olympia, during 3 weeks in a row in January 1972.

-In 1973, his breakup with Chantal Somin (who left him) and his co-writer Jean Michel Rivat break up with Christine Haas inspire him the song Les Divorcés, where he speaks about peaceful break up, whereas it’s actually really painful.
-As this songs contrasts with the usual breezy and happy tone of previous Michel Delpech songs, Barclay company is afraid this song will have a negative impact on the singer, and they are very hesitant to release the song.
-They finally accept.
-Good for them, it’s a success with more than hundred of thousands sales.
-The impact of the lyrics on the society is so big that the mutual agreement divorce law will be adopted 3 years later.
+In 1973, Chantal Simon left Delpech and his co-writer Jean Michel Rivat broke up with Christine Haas.
+This inspired him to write the song Les Divorcés, where he sings about acting like a breakup is peaceful, when it’s actually really painful.
+As this songs contrasts with the usual breezy and happy tone of previous Michel Delpech songs, the Barclay company was afraid this song would have a negative impact on how people perceived the singer, and they were very hesitant to release the song.
+However, when they finally agreed to release the song, it was a success with more than 100 thousand sales.
+The impact of the lyrics on society was so big that the uncontested divorce law would be adopted 3 years later.

-From 1973, success after success, with Que Marianne était jolie, Le Chasseur (1974), or Quand j'étais chanteur (1975).
+From 1973 on, Delpech had success after success, releasing Que Marianne était jolie, Le Chasseur (1974), and Quand j'étais chanteur (1975).

-In 1977, he sings Le Loir-et-Cher, a song that speaks with tenderness and irony about Loire et Cher inhabitants, where he was born.
-"On dirait que ça te gêne de marcher dans la boue, on dirait que ca te gêne de dîner avec nous" (Looks like you don’t want to walk in the mud, looks like you don’t want to have dinner with us) is an illustration of the sometime hard and difficult relationship between cities and country sides.
+In 1977, he sang Le Loir-et-Cher, a song that speaks with tenderness and irony about Loire et Cher inhabitants, where Delpech was born.
+"On dirait que ça te gêne de marcher dans la boue, on dirait que ca te gêne de dîner avec nous" (Looks like you don’t want to walk in the mud, looks like you don’t want to have dinner with us) is an illustration of the sometimes difficult relationship between cities and country sides.